 I check my watch to verify how long it has been.
 She was a trooper, working him for forty-five minutes.
 Maybe he’d been thinking about his responsibilities and that clouded his pleasure, since I doubt the whore is at fault.

-He threw a wad of cash at her which she tucks into her neon pink tube top, before rushing out of the room and down the steps back to whatever dark corner she’d been picked up at.
+He throws a wad of cash at her which she tucks into her neon pink tube top, before rushing out of the room and down the steps back to whatever dark corner she’d been picked up at.

 Just then my phone lights up.